Average reading time – 5 minutes

 Here is why SMART goals are stupid.
 Let me explain why and suggest better ways to set objectives so that you become more productive.

-First off, a SMART goal doesn’t include your why in your goal.
+First off, a SMART goal doesn’t include the question ‘why?’ in your goal.
 It’s too clinical.
-It says what you will achieve by when, but where is the passion?
+It says what you will achieve and by when, but where is the passion?
 Without the fire in your belly, it’s hard to motivate yourself towards achieving your goal.
 A strong why connects you to your purpose of the goal.
 No one was ever motivated to do something just because they can, think they have to or been told to!

-Simon Sinek famously talks about this in his TED talk and I also (although I am not famous) support this in my talks and webinars about pitfalls to achieving your goals and goal setting.
+Simon Sinek famously talks about this in his TED talk and I also support this in my talks and webinars about pitfalls to achieving your goals and goal setting.
 Your why is your driver to your goal, it is what sets you apart from others, it is what connects people to your cause, it is what gives you the ability to pick yourself up when you come across a hurdle.

 Sorry to be the bearer of bad news, but there is never going to be a goal in our life that you achieve where it’s been 100% plain sailing.
 You WILL trip, fall, fail, feel stupid, get hurt and want to give up.
 This is not to be cynical or “glass half empty” but by knowing that there will be obstacles makes us plan for them.
 After all, prevention is better than cure!
 When setting your goal, think beyond this – you need to ask, what hurdles will there be and what can I do to overcome them?